woodsidenetworks/worldskillsireland/README.md

 This includes, but is not limited to:
 - ⛏️ **Cryptocurrency mining** (e.g. Bitcoin mining)
 - 🔍 **Port scanning** or attacking infrastructure components **outside your assigned environment**
-- 🛑 **Exploiting or tampering** with systems such as the WAN gateway, shared network resources, or the hosting platform
+- 🛑 **Exploiting or tampering** with systems such as the WAN gateway/network, shared network resources, or the hosting platform
 - 🎯 **Attacking, scanning, or interfering** with other competitors’ systems or challenge environments

 **⚠️ Any such activity will result in _IMMEDIATE DISQUALIFICATION_ and may lead to _REMOVAL FROM THE COMPETITION_.**